Sport. Health. Nutrition. Gym. For style

 Hemorrhagic

-It is diagnosed three times less often, but the hemorrhagic type of stroke is considered more dangerous.
-The condition is accompanied by a rupture of a blood vessel and the ingress of blood into the brain tissue.
+Diagnosed three times less frequently, but considered more dangerous, the hemorrhagic type of stroke.
+The condition is accompanied by rupture of a blood vessel and blood entering the brain tissue.
 Even damage to a small capillary leads to hemorrhagic stroke at a young age, while rupture of a large vessel has irreversible consequences.

-The main cause of hemorrhagic stroke in young people is arterial hypertension and ruptured aneurysms.
+The main cause of hemorrhagic stroke in young people is arterial hypertension and rupture of aneurysms.

-Such an attack often occurs during the day, at the peak of physical and emotional activity, with stress.
-Often there is pain, as from a blow to the head, vomiting, a red veil before the eyes, fainting.
-Mortality in this condition is very high.
+This attack most often occurs during the day, at the peak of physical and emotional activity, or during stress.
+Often there is pain, like from a blow to the head, vomiting, a red veil before the eyes, fainting.
+The mortality rate when this condition occurs is very high.

 At what age does a stroke occur?

-According to international epidemiological studies in the world, up to 4.7 million people die annually from acute cerebrovascular accident (ACC).
-The frequency of its occurrence at a young age - up to 24 years old is 20.5 cases per 100 thousand people per year, and at the age of 35-44 years this figure reaches 22.9 cases per 100 thousand people.
+According to international epidemiological studies, up to 4.7 million people die every year from acute cerebrovascular accident (ACI).
+The frequency of its occurrence at a young age - up to 24 years of age is 20.5 cases per 100 thousand population per year, and at the age of 35-44 years this figure reaches 22.9 cases per 100 thousand.

 Causes of stroke at an early age

-CVA has no age restrictions, this diagnosis is made even in childhood and adolescence.
+ACVA has no age restrictions; this diagnosis is made even in childhood and adolescence.

 Almost a third of all cases of the disease occur in the period of life from 15 to 45 years.

-Wherein percentage women and men 39/25.
-Stroke in early age determined by the following reasons, not dependent on gender:
+At the same time percentage women and men 39/25.
+Stroke in early age determined by the following reasons, regardless of gender:

-• Violations of the vascular system.
+• Disorders of the vascular system.
 These include: atherosclerotic lesions of intracranial vessels, hypertension.
-The latter is considered main reason occurrence of stroke at a young age.
+The latter is considered main reason occurrence of strokes at a young age.

-• Congenital malformations of the heart valves, heart disease with rhythm disturbance.
+• Congenital heart valve defects, heart diseases with rhythm disturbances.

-• Decrease or increase in blood clotting, which may cause thrombosis or bleeding.
+• Reduced or increased blood clotting, which can cause thrombosis or bleeding.

 • Destruction of the walls of blood vessels infectious pathologies, diabetes mellitus.